debops/debops-keyring/README.rst

 And then specify the key ID to person mapping in the ``keyids`` file.

-Note that you should be reasonably confident that "no one has ever had a copy of your private key"[#opsec-snowden-quote]_ Otherwise you could easily be impersonated.
+Note that you should be reasonably confident that "no one has ever had a copy of your private key"[#opsec-snowden-quote]_.
+Otherwise you could easily be impersonated.
 Refer to `OpenPGP Best Practices <https://help.riseup.net/en/security/message-security/openpgp/best-practices>`_ for more details.